F.A.T.E.

 Eight configurations of the same machine.
 Click any one.

 These are the eight characters drifting in the canvas above you right now.
-Each one is a body running the same fourteen-layer substrate FATE simulates.
-The differences between them are not chosen — they are initial conditions, ancestry, chronic-window EMAs, and the schemas the critical period wrote before they could speak.
+Each one is a body running the same machinery yours does — chemistry, memory, a reward system, the imprints the earliest years left before they could speak.
+The differences between them were not chosen: they are the accumulated weight of years — cortisol loads that compound decade by decade, a mood floor that shifts under sustained belonging-deprivation, schemas the critical period wrote before they could speak.
+What looks like a personality is a substrate that has been running since before birth.
 Open any one and walk them from age zero to seventy.

 Or read the cross-section →